huyahuai/docs/validators.md

 Stellar.org doesn't currently run a validator.
 We do run a couple nodes recording and saving network history.

-Important snippits from our .cfg
+Important snippets from our .cfg
 ```
 NETWORK_PASSPHRASE="Public Global Stellar Network ; September 2015"